AlecM33/fact-check-bot/README.md

 For a good overall review of the integrity of fact checkers, consult: https://www.realclearpolitics.com/fact_check_review/

 # Feedback/Contributing
 Feel free to open issues or pull requests under the relevant tabs.
-I'm hoping this bot will find purpose in the currently complex and volatile journalistic climate.